Financial Samurai

 How The Stock Market Has Performed During Fed Rate-Hike Cycles

-Therefore, based on historical performance, we should stay invested for as long as possible.
+Therefore, based on historical performance, we should stay invested and dollar-cost average for as long as possible.
 Tell yourself to hold on for at least a year.
 Instead of selling stocks during a correction or bear market, buying stocks may be more appropriate.

 The only time we should be selling stocks is if we realize our risk exposure is too great.
 And the only way of really knowing whether our risk exposure is too great is to go through a down market and analyze how you feel.